-- Treat your doctor and the office staff with courtesy and respect. - Carry your CountyCare ID card with you when you go to your doctor appointments and to the pharmacy to pick up your prescriptions. - Keep your appointments and be on time for them. - If you cannot keep your appointments cancel them in advance. - Provide as much information as possible so that CountyCare and their providers can give you the best care possible. - Know your health problems and take part in making decisions about your treatment goals as much as possible. - Follow the instructions and treatment plan agreed upon by you and your doctor.
+- Treat CountyCare staff, your doctor, and their office staff with courtesy and respect. - Carry your CountyCare ID card with you when you go to your doctor appointments and to the pharmacy to pick up your prescriptions. - Keep your appointments and be on time for them. - If you cannot keep your appointments cancel them in advance. - Provide as much information as possible so that CountyCare and their providers can give you the best care possible. - Know your health problems and take part in making decisions about your treatment goals as much as possible. - · Follow the instructions and treatment plan agreed upon by you and your doctor.

-- Tell CountyCare and your care coordinator if your address or phone number changes. - Tell CountyCare and your care coordinator if you have other insurance and follow those guidelines. - Read your member handbook so you know what services are covered and if there are any special rules.
+- Tell CountyCare and your care coordinator if your address or phone number changes. - Tell CountyCare and your care coordinator if you have other insurance and follow those guidelines. - Read your Member Handbook so you know what services are covered and if there are any special rules.